 Specifies whether the icon to install / launch the PowerPoint Add-In shows in the Axiom Web Client (True/False).
-By default the icon is available.
+By default the icon is available if the user has the necessary security permission to launch the add-in.
+If disabled, the icon will be hidden, regardless of the user's permission.